 Pauldine Zandonatti Neely

-She is survived by her children, Debra J. (Terry) Caldwell and Larry W. Yount, all of Pearland, Texas; brother, Silvio Zandonatti of Orange Grove, Texas; grandchildren, Jeremy (Carrie) Thomas, Brandon Yount, Kirby Caldwell and Stacy (Andrew) Nesrsta; great-grandchildren, Lane and Maren Nesrsta and Emmalyn Thomas.

-Pauline was preceded in death by her parents; sisters, Patricia Gasch and Delores Brunson; and brothers, Joseph Zandonatti, Robert Zandonatti and Ronnie Zandonatti.

-The family will gather for a visitation on Wednesday, September 22, 2021 from 5:00 to 7:00 pm at Rosewood Funeral Chapel followed by a rosary at 7:00 pm.
+PEARLAND — Visitation will be on Wednesday, September 22, 2021 from 5:00 to 7:00 pm at Rosewood Funeral Chapel followed by a rosary at 7:00 pm.
 A Funeral Service will be held at 10:00 am on Thursday, September 23, 2021 at Rosewood Funeral Chapel.
-Burial will follow at Resurrection Cemetery.
+Burial will follow at Resurrection Cemetery. www.rosewoodfuneralchapel.com.

 Sign A Guestbook